Continually Updated Clinical Reference

 A thorough history is obtained.
 The history should focus on questions regarding the presence or absence of the symptoms (see Table), and this can help direct the clinician in the search for the unknown primary cancer.

-Possible Source of Unknown Primary Cancer Based on Symptoms
+Table.
+Possible Source of Unknown Primary Cancer Based on Symptoms (Open Table in a new window)

 A social history should include occupational hazards (eg, exposure to ultraviolet light, industrial chemicals, or metals).
 Information concerning alcohol consumption and tobacco product usage should be obtained.
 The patient's country of origin is important for increasing a clinician's awareness of a possible occult nasopharyngeal carcinoma.
 The incidence of nasopharyngeal carcinoma is significantly increased in persons from China (particularly the Kwantung province and Hong Kong).
 An increased incidence also exists in patients from North Africa.